 So how do these two categories correlate to my happiness, exactly?
 Let's have a look at the effect of my Regular daily expenses on my happiness.

 Again, there is a slightly positive linear trend visible in this set of data.
-On average, my happiness seems to increase slightly as I spend more money on the Daily regular expenses.
-Even though it’s higher than before, the Pearson Correlation Coefficient is still only 0,19 though.
+On average, my happiness seems to increase slightly as I spend more money on Daily regular expenses.
+Even though it's higher than before, the Pearson Correlation Coefficient is still only 0.19 though.

 I believe the results from this set of data are more interesting though.
 You can clearly see that the most unhappy weeks in this data set occurred when I spent below average on the Daily regular expenses.
 The amount of money I spend per week seems to mostly influence the lower bound of my weekly average happiness ratings.
 Of the weeks in which I spent more than €200,-, the lowest weekly average happiness rating was 7,36.
 Even though the correlation is not that significant, I do tend to be happier when my expenses get higher.

 As expected, the effect of my Holiday expenses on my happiness is bigger.
 The Correlation Coefficient is 0.31, which could almost be called significant.
 A correlation of this size is quite impressive, actually, since my happiness is influenced by a lot of other factors as well.
 These other factors are obviously distorting the results of this analysis.

 For example, I spent a weekend at a rock festival in Belgium, during which the weather was absolutely horrible.
 This weather had a huge negative effect on my happiness.
 I still spent some money on this "holiday", but the influence of these expenses on my happiness was clouded (pun intended) by the terrible weather.

 That's why I think a correlation of 0.31 is very impressive.
 I have also analyzed the influence of arguably my biggest happiness factor: my relationship.
 This analysis showed me that the correlation between my relationship and my happiness is 0.46.
 That's as high as it gets, in my opinion.